svarlet/terrascope_case_study/README.md

 - **Sprint 4**: Industrialize the product with observability tools.
 - **Sprint 5+**: Secure the platform by isolating customers with a single tenant infrastructure.

 Each sprint delivers vertical value to the user while keeping the system extensible.
 This ensures that we move fast without accumulating rework — and that we’re always aligned with real customer needs.
+We notably and deliberately start by creating real customer-value to validate our assumptions early, and "productionize" the architecture soon after.

 ### Sliced delivery plan